tableau/connector-plugin-sdk/docs/dialect.md

 ### Dialect tag

+The <span style="font-family: courier new">dialect</span> tag serves as the root for the document.
+For example:

+...
+<dialect
+   name='CustomDialect'
+   class='postgres'
+   version='2020.2'>
+...

-The <span file-format="Courier">dialect</span> tag serves as the root for the document.
-It has several required attributes and a couple of optional ones.
+The <span style="font-family: courier new">dialect</span> tag has several required attributes and a couple of optional ones.

 Attribute | Required | Description
 -|-|-